easystats/insight/README.md

 ## Definition of Model Components

 The functions from **insight** address different components of a model.
-In an effort to avoid confusion about specific "targets" of each function, we provide a short explanation of **insight**'s definitions of regression model components.
-Such components are:
+In an effort to avoid confusion about specific "targets" of each function, in this section we provide a short explanation of *insight*'s definitions of regression model components.

+#### Data

-* **data**: the dataset used to fit the model.
+The dataset used to fit the model.

+#### Parameters

+Values estimated or learned from data that capture the relationship between variables.
+In regression models, these are usually referred to as *coefficients*.

+#### Response and Predictors

 * **response**: the outcome or response variable (dependent variable) of a regression model.
 * **predictor**: independent variables of (the _fixed_ part of) a regression model.
-For mixed models, variables that are (only) in the _random effects_ part of the model are not returned as predictors by default, however, these can be returned using additional arguments to the function call.
-Predictors are "unqiue", hence if a variable appears as fixed effect and random slope, it is considered as one predictor (it is the same variable).
+For mixed models, variables that are only in the _random effects_ part (i.e. grouping factors) of the model are not returned as predictors by default.
+However, these can be included using additional arguments in the function call, treating predictors are "unique".
+As such, if a variable appears as a fixed effect and a random slope, it is treated as one (the same) predictor.

-* **parameters**: values estimated or learned from data that encapsulate the relationship between variables.
-In regressions, these are usually referred to as *coefficients*.
+#### Variables

-* **variable**: any unique variable names that appear in a regression model, e.g., response variable, predictors or random effects.
+Any unique variable names that appear in a regression model, e.g., response variable, predictors or random effects.
 A "variable" only relates to the unique occurence of a term, or the term name.
 For instance, the expression `x + poly(x, 2)` has only the variable `x`.

+#### Terms

-* **term**: terms themselves consist of variable and factor names separated by operators, or involve arithmetic expressions.
+Terms themselves consist of variable and factor names separated by operators, or involve arithmetic expressions.
 For instance, the expression `x + poly(x, 2)` has _one_ variable `x`, but _two_ terms `x` and `poly(x, 2)`.

+#### Random Effects

-* **random slopes**: variables that are used as random slope in a mixed effects model.
+* **random slopes**: variables that are specified as random slopes in a mixed effects model.
-* **random or grouping factors**: variables that are used as grouping variables in a mixed effects model.
+* **random or grouping factors**: variables that are specified as grouping variables in a mixed effects model.

 *Aren't the predictors, terms and parameters the same thing?*